january3/gghotelling/README.md

 coverage](https://codecov.io/gh/january3/gghotelling/graph/badge.svg)](https://app.codecov.io/gh/january3/gghotelling)
 <!-- badges: end -->

+Here are a few examples of plots you can create with `gghotelling`:

 Hotelling data ellipses use the Hotelling T² distribution to create coverage regions for the distribution of the data, often used in outlier detection in multivariate data.
 This is different from the ellipses